AUfluids/KOSSTPDA/README.md

 # KOSSTPDA
 A generalisable data-augmented k-omega SST model with progressive and interpretable corrections for OpenFOAM.
-Developed by Fluid Physics & Turbulence research group at Aarhus University.
+Developed by Rincón et al. 2025 and the Fluid Physics & Turbulence research group at Aarhus University.

 ## Table of Contents
 - [Overview](#overview)